Synthetic data generation method for data-free knowledge distillation in regression neural networks: Material and methods

 The MNIST dataset is originally intended to be used for classification task, following the method presented in \cite{Wang2020}, we adapt it for regression task by making the neural network to predict a continuous number that represent the class value of the digit label of the input image.
 The performance of the model is measured in mean absolute error (MAE) between the predicted value and the actual value of the digit.
 For e.g. for perfect performance, the model should predict a value of 3.0 for an image with the handwritten digit 3.
 A prediction of 2.9 will result in a MAE of 0.1.

 The input image in MNIST is a single channel image of size 28 by 28 pixels, each pixel taking a value between 0 – 1.
 The mean $\mu$ and standard deviation $\sigma$ of each pixel position is calculated for the entire dataset and is used to generate random datapoints with a normal distribution $\mathcal{N}(\mu, \sigma)$ clipped between 0 – 1.
+This is done to achieve as much as possible a similar distribution as real data.

 As proposed by \cite{Wang2020}, we used a multi-layer convolutional neural network with the architecture specified in Table \ref{tab:table2}.
 The teacher and student network follow the same architecture, except that the number of filters, $f$ for each convolutional layer in the teacher network is higher than that in the student network. $f$ is chosen to be 10 for the teacher network and 5 for the student network.
-Log hyperbolic cosine (Log-Cosh) loss was used instead of mean squared error as the loss function to improve training \cite{Wang2020}.
+Log hyperbolic cosine (Log-Cosh) loss was used instead of mean squared error as the loss function to improve training following method proposed by \cite{Wang2020}.

 Due to the different nature of the input, which are images rather than standardized tabular data in the regression datasets, and the output which are natural number, we designed a different loss function for generating synthetic data.
 This loss function differs from equations \ref{eq:3} and \ref{eq:5} by replacing the mean-squared error loss with Log-Cosh loss and by changing the regularization terms to better capture the distribution of real data.
 Firstly, instead of penalizing the $L_2$ norm of $x_g$, we penalize the $L_1$ norm of $x_g$ because the handwritten digits image tends to be sparse.
 Secondly, instead of penalizing the student prediction on $x_g$, we randomly sample a whole number from 0 – 9 and penalize the distance of the teacher’s prediction to the random whole number.
 The purpose of this penalty is to allow the synthetically generated sample $x_g$ to match more closely with the actual data distribution, as real data should generally not be predicted too far away from whole number by the teacher model for this task.
+This strategy may also be helpful for other regression tasks where the output lies in a fixed set of discrete values.

 To train the student model, RMSProp optimizer was used for gradient descent, with a learning rate of $10^{-3}$ and weight decay regularization of $10^{-5}$.
 Batch size $m$ is set to be 50, and the number of batches in each epoch, $n_s$ is set to be 10.
 The number of epochs is selected as 1000.